 We often take home plumbing for granted.
 From a turn of the tap for water to a refreshing shower in the morning, having water in the home is amazing.
 However, with this power, it can bring issues, such as burst pipes or perhaps, more commonly, water leaks.
-Water leaks will often start as so small that they are barely noticeable, but they can quickly become costly when it comes to your water bill and its repair.
+Water leaks will often start so small that they are barely noticeable, but they can quickly become costly when it comes to your water bill and its repair.

-To save you money, it is essential to detect and be aware of the most common water leaks and how to fix them so that you can protect your home (and bank balance).
+To save money, it is essential to detect and be aware of the most common water leaks and how to fix them so that you can protect your home (and bank balance).

 How To Detect A Water Leak In Your Home

 Before you can fix a water leak, you need to know that you have one to fix.
 A smart water leak detector such as LeakBot can work wonders at monitoring your home and water usage to detect and alert you to a leak.
-Furthermore, the LeakBot can even arrange an expert plumber to fix the leak for you, so you have absolutely nothing to worry about.
+Furthermore, the LeakBot can even arrange for an expert plumber to fix the leak for you, so you have absolutely nothing to worry about.